sramteke171/python-oop/readme.md

 * Bank accounts should be created with the `type` of account (like "savings" or "checking").
-* Each account should keep track of it's current `balance`.
+* Each account should keep track of its current `balance` which should start at `0`.
-* Each account should start with a `balance` set to zero.
 * Each account should have access to a `deposit` and a `withdraw` method.
   * `withdraw` should return the amount withdrawn
   * `deposit` should return the new account balance after depositing

 Create a checking account and a savings account.
 Withdraw money from the savings